-TEAM STAFFING: 11:45-1:00PM Wednesdays
+TEAM STAFFING: 12:45-2:00pm WEDNESDAYS

-The team discusses participants before each Court hearing.
+The Team discusses participants before each Drug Court and DUI Court hearing.
 Alcohol and drug testing, attendance, participation in your treatment and cooperation, employment, and other topics are shared.
-The team will talk about your progress and any problems you have.
-Staffing is closed to the public.
-You do not have a right to attend staffing.
-You might be invited to staffing by the team to talk about private issues, if needed.
+The Team will talk about your progress and any problems you have.
+Staffings are closed to the public.
+You do not have a right to attend Staffing.
+You might be invited to Staffing by the Team to talk about private issues, if needed.